apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 - decimal: {String}: The decimal symbol to use for parsing and formatting.
 - grouping: {String}: The grouping symbol to use for parsing and formatting.

-If there is an error obtaining the pattern, then the errorCB callback is invoked with a GlobalizationError object as a parameter.
+If there is an error obtaining the pattern, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
 The expected code for this error is GlobalizationError.PATTERN\_ERROR.

 `options.type` can be 'decimal', 'percent', or 'currency'.
 The default options are `{type:'decimal'}`.
 The `options` parameter is optional.